-Information on the criteria used to assess whether markets are active is included in Note 1 'Accounting policies' in the 2016 Consolidated annual accounts of NN Leven The valuation methods used if the markets are inactive are described in Note 28 'Fair value of financial assets and liabilities'.
+Information on the criteria used to assess whether markets are active is included in Note 1 'Accounting policies' in the 2017 Consolidated annual accounts of NN Leven .
+The valuation methods used if the markets are inactive are described in Note 26 'Fair value of financial assets and liabilities' in the 2017 Consolidated annual accounts of NN Leven .